tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 1. What kinds of values can a `Number` type hold?
 (Google it)
 1. True or False.
 JavaScript *variables* DO NOT have types, but JavaScript *values* DO have types.
 1. Give an example of *boxing* in JavaScript.
+1. Give a line of code that will convert the string "3.14" to a `Number`.
+1. What does `NaN` stand for?
 1. Which of the following examples will evaluate to `true` in a boolean context (ex. inside an `if` statement)?
 (Try them out in the browser if you are not sure)
     1. `undefined`, `null`, `false`, `0`, `""`, `''`
     1. `0.0`